bmaltais/kohya_ss/README.md

 pip uninstall -r uninstall.txt
 ```

-This will store your a backup file with your current locally installed pip packages and then uninstall them.
+This will store a backup file with your current locally installed pip packages and then uninstall them.
 Then, redo the installation instructions within the kohya_ss venv.

 ## Change History